stephenjhsu/stephenjhsu.github.io/_services/smart-home.md

 ---
-title: Fitbit
+title: Smart Home Devices
 layout: single_services

-description: this is content about fitbit in thumb nail of services page
+description: this is content about Alexa in thumb nail of services page

 image_thumbnail: /assets/img/bg-img/4.jpg